Pros and Cons of Living in Barbados

 Expats, digital nomads and retirees living in Barbados responded:

-"relatively safe much too expensive blacks and whites seem to live and socialize in their own separate group and mostly avoid each other," said one in Bridgetown.
+"relatively safe much too expensive blacks and whites seem to live and socialize in their own separate group and mostly avoid each other," said one expat in Bridgetown.

 "Expats and digital nomads living in Barbados often appreciate the island's laid-back atmosphere and stunning beaches.
 They also enjoy the warm climate and the friendly locals.
 Additionally, Barbados is known for its excellent infrastructure, making it easy to get around and access amenities.
-On the downside, the cost of living in Barbados can be quite high, and the island is prone to hurricanes during the summer months," explained one expat in Barbados.
+On the downside, the cost of living in Barbados can be quite high, and the island is prone to hurricanes during the summer months," remarked one expat in Barbados.

 Get Quote